-Sim Chi Yin is a visual documentarian and researcher focused on projects in Asia, working in photography, film and sound.
+Sim Chi Yin is a visual documentarian and researcher focused on projects in Asia, working in photography, film, sound and text.
 She is particularly interested in history and memory, migration, and the intersection between global inequality and resource extraction.

 A fourth-generation overseas Chinese born and raised in Singapore, schooled in London and now based in Beijing for the past ten years, Chi Yin feels both southeast Asian and Chinese, and is curious about where cultures meet and blend or diverge.

 Her photo and film work has been screened at photo festivals in Arles and Perpignan, and exhibited at PhotoVille in New York, the Annenberg Space in Los Angeles, Paris Photo, Nobel Peace Center in Oslo, and at festivals and galleries in China, Singapore, Seoul and Leipzig.